dianatataru/Timema-SV-Methods/README.md

 ## Comparison across methods

-To compare the success of calling across methods, we can use sveval (https://github.com/jmonlong/sveval) with vcfs from each method.
+To compare the success of calling across methods, we can use sveval (https://github.com/jmonlong/sveval) with vcfs from each method, or Zhang et al. 2025 then use survivor (https://www.github.com/fritzsedlazeck/SURVIVOR; version 1.0.3) (Jeffares et al., 2017) to identify homologous SV.